 Setting up your Wi-Fi should feel less confusing with our easy step-by-step guide.

 Updated .
 What changed?

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you’ve got a broadband connection, whether it's NBN, cable or ADSL, the chances are high that your broadband provider has included a wireless modem-router as part of your package.
-You can always use modem-routers with fixed cabling, and if you’re using an older-style desktop or laptop with ethernet connectivity, that might be all you need.
+If you’ve got a broadband connection, the chances are high that your provider has included a modem as part of your package.
+You can always use modems with fixed cabling, and if you’re using an older-style desktop or laptop with Ethernet connectivity, that might be all you need.

-However, if you’re using a smartphone, tablet or laptop that lacks direct ethernet connectivity, these options aren’t directly available to you.
-Even if you do have a laptop with inbuilt ethernet ports, you lose a lot of flexibility when tethered to a cable.
+However, if you’re using a smartphone, tablet or laptop that lacks direct Ethernet connectivity, these options aren’t easily available to you.
+Even if you do have a laptop with inbuilt Ethernet ports, you lose a lot of flexibility when tethered to a cable.

 Setting up a Wi-Fi network: Step by step

 - Note down your router’s default network name (SSID) and password, typically printed either on the base/back of the router itself or in the documentation that came with it.

 - Plug your network cable (ADSL, NBN, HFC) into your modem router.